-Pricing information reported in Q1 2019.
 Pricing displayed corresponds to lowest pricing tier available.
 Pricing shown in local currency where USD pricing is unavailable.
-Where pricing sources are hosted on <https://hrmsworld.com>, pricing was provided directly to HRMS World by the vendor.

 There is no such thing as a free lunch (or free HRMS in many cases).
 Be sure to read our explanation of free HRMS on page 10.